daylinmorgan/clonmapper/md/methods.md

 See [^59]^,^[^60]

-1. 24-48 hours before performing recall transfection seed your cell line of interest in growth medium in a 6-well plate such that it is near 60-80% confluent at time of transfection.
+1. 24-48 hours before performing recall transfection, seed your cell line of interest in growth medium in a 6-well plate such that it is near 60-80% confluent at time of transfection.
 1. Per well of a 6 well plate,